chinapedia/wikipedia.abstract.en/Page/Food.md

 Animals

-Meatfoodgroup.jpgs]] Animals are used as food either directly or indirectly by the products they produce.
+s]] Animals are used as food either directly or indirectly by the products they produce.
 Meat is an example of a direct product taken from an animal, which comes from muscle systems or from organs.

 Food products produced by animals include milk produced by mammary glands, which in many cultures is drunk or processed into dairy products (cheese, butter, etc.).
 In addition, birds and other animals lay eggs, which are often eaten, and bees produce honey, a reduced nectar from flowers, which is a popular sweetener in many cultures.
 Some cultures consume blood, sometimes in the form of blood sausage, as a thickener for sauces, or in a cured, salted form for times of food scarcity, and others use blood in stews such as jugged hare.[12]